Large Language Models as an Indirect Reasoner: Contrapositive and Contradiction for Automated Reasoning: Conclusion

 \section{Conclusion}

-In this paper, we propose an indirect reasoning method to enhance the reasoning power of LLMs by tailored prompts.
-Indirect reasoning can well compensate for problems which are not directly derivable from known conditions and rules.
-We validate the effectiveness of the indirect reasoning method in factual reasoning and mathematic proof tasks, and the results well confirm the usefulness of the proposed indirect reasoning strategy.
+In this paper, we propose a DIR method to enhance the reasoning power of LLMs by tailored prompts.
+IR can well compensate for problems which are not directly derivable from known facts and rules.
+We validate the effectiveness of the DIR method in logical reasoning and mathematic proof tasks, and the results well confirm the usefulness of the proposed IR strategy.
 Considering that the IR in this paper only involves the simple thoughts of contrapositive and contradiction, in the future, we can explore the possibility of integrating other more complex logical laws to make LLMs further improve their reasoning skills.